merecarvill/8th-light-apprenticeship-site/_posts/2015-09-12-set-up-a-blog-on-github-pages-in-15-minutes.markdown

 ---
 layout: post
+section-type: post
 title: "Set up a blog on Github Pages in 15 minutes"
-date:       2015-09-13
-categories:
+category: blogging
+tags:
 - blogging
 ---
 When setting up my blog, I didn't want to commit to a service that might go out of vogue or that prevented me from having easy access and control over the content I generated.
 Github Pages seemed like a reasonable choice, offering free hosting and where making a new post is as easy as pushing new content to a repo.